randinst/anchor/README.md

 ## What This Is

-LARP allows for anchoring of structured data (transactions, credentials, statements, creative works) on-chain that can read be read by anyone.
+LARP allows for anchoring of structured data (transactions, credentials, statements, creative works) on-chain that can be read by anyone.

 **Key principles:**
 - Chain-agnostic format